Program overview

 Program Structure

-The Motive Power Technician (Diesel) program spans a duration of 60 weeks and is offered in a full-time format.
-The program structure includes:
+The Motive Power Technician (Diesel) program spans a duration of 60 weeks, providing students with a robust educational experience.
+The program is structured to include:

 Featured Experiences

-• Preparation for the Truck and Coach apprenticeship, with potential credits for in-school training.
+• Preparation for the Truck and Coach apprenticeship, with potential credit for in-school training.

 Career Options

-Graduates of the Motive Power Technician (Diesel) program can pursue various career opportunities in Canada, including:
+Graduates of the Motive Power Technician (Diesel) program can pursue various career paths in Canada, including:

 • Diesel Technician: Responsible for diagnosing and repairing diesel engines and related systems in heavy-duty vehicles.